Quality Improvement & Quality Assessment Program

 The office staff is available for research design and compliance consulting.
 The process usually takes this form:

-The PI’s send specific questions for review prior to RAMS IRB submission.
+The PI contacts the PAMQuIP office by email to request a consult.
+The PI emails specific questions for review at least a week prior to RAMS IRB submission or a consulting meeting.
 A meeting is scheduled to discuss the study.
-The PI sends the materials and initial questions, at least, a week before the meeting.
 The meeting takes place.
-A consulting report is sent to the PI and uploaded to the Office of Research Subject Protections’ secure server.
+A consulting report is sent to the PI if needed and uploaded to the RAMS/Office of Research Subject Protections’ secure server if appropriate.
 The report includes questions and recommendations.

 The staff can offer up to six hours of assistance after a visit/consultation.
-This usually takes the form of reviewing upcoming submissions/amendments, researching PI questions, and conversations with the PI about research design enhancements for current or upcoming research.
+This usually takes the form of advice regarding upcoming submissions/amendments, researching PI questions, and conversations with the PI about research design enhancements for current or upcoming research.